Retention for Database Log Backups

 This method allows you to have both the file-level or volume-level backup and necessary transaction log backups at hand.
 If you need to recover a database to some state, you can restore a machine running Microsoft SQL Server or Oracle from the necessary restore point and perform transaction log replay to bring the database to the desired state.

 You can instruct Veeam Agent for Microsoft Windows to keep transaction logs only for a specific period of time.
 This retention setting can be used, for example, if you want to save on storage space and plan to retain transaction log backups for the last few days.
-In this case, you will be able to restore the database only to one of the most recent states.
+In this case, you will be able to perform transaction log replay only to one of the most recent states.

 If you select this retention method, you must make sure that retention policies for the Veeam Agent backup and transaction log backup are consistent.
 The restore point of the volume-level or file-level backup must always be preserved.
 If a backup of the database itself is missing, you will not be able to perform transaction log replay.